kostaskougios/mapperdao/wiki/FAQ.md

 Creating mappings might seem a bit verbose but in the long run they offer a lot more benefits compared i.e. to annotating your domain classes:

-1. domain classes are clean from ORM code
+1. domain classes don't contain ORM related declarations or code

 2. mapperdao mappings offer a way to refer to the columns when writing queries, i.e. (select from e where e.name==='x').toList .
 Compared to hibernate queries, this is typesafe, easier to read and less typing.